salah-jr/Event_management_docker/Link-drupal-task/README.md

 - Got to `src/app`.
 - Run `drush config-import -y` to enable the required modules and import all configuration that comes with them

+### Note
+- The route for the subtask "page for listing published events is: `/events/published`"

 <br>

 ### If you have a problem with configs, please find the attached database 'src/app/database/drupal.sql' in the root directory and import it.